 Processing of Complaint:

 Any complaint of a violation of this Policy will be dealt with promptly and impartially by CIM.
-If an informal resolution process (e.g. mediation) is not sufficient to resolve the situation and CIM deems it appropriate in the circumstances, an impartial investigation will be conducted.
+If an informal resolution process (e.g., mediation) is not sufficient to resolve the situation and if CIM deems it appropriate in the circumstances, an impartial investigation will be conducted.
 CIM reserves the right to entrust such an investigation to an external resource, where appropriate.

 The Department or person in charge of Human Resources will inform the person(s) against whom the complaint has been made of the situation in due course, as well as of the allegations against them.